Doug-Shannon/auth/README.md

 ---

-This interceptor is used to automatically inject the `access_token` into requests made using the angular http_client module.
+> This interceptor is used to automatically inject the `access_token` into requests made using the angular http_client module.
 An array of target domains must be specified in the [CRDSOktaConfig](#CRDSOktaConfig) passed to the forRoot function of the [CrdsOktaAuthModule](#CrdsOktaAuthModule).
 This ensures that the okta access_token is not passed erroneously to third party api's.

->`Class`: CRDSTokenInjectorInterceptor
+`Class`: CRDSTokenInjectorInterceptor

-This interceptor is provided in the `providers` array of the core angular module.
+>This interceptor is provided in the `providers` array of the core angular module.

-example:

 ```typescript
 import { CRDSTokenInjectorInterceptor, CrdsOktaAuthModule, CRDSOktaConfig} from '@crds_npm/crds-okta-auth';